Show your non stick essentials the love they deserve.

-Another thing to remember is that most non stick cookware is NOT dishwasher-friendly.
-The same high-pressure, high-heat environment that helps dishwashers thoroughly clean your pots and pans can also degrade the coating, causing it to peel, warp, and/or discolor.
+Another thing to remember is that most non stick cookware is not dishwasher-friendly.
+The same high-pressure, high-heat environment that helps dishwashers thoroughly clean your dishes can also degrade the coating on your pans, causing it to discolor, warp, and/or peel.

 Now that you know what to do when caring for your non stick, here are a few things you should try to always avoid.